One dead after suspected gas explosion tears through Stoke Newington home

-A person has died following a suspected gas explosion at a residential property in Stoke Newington, North London, early Tuesday morning.
+A person has tragically died following a suspected gas explosion at a residential property in Stoke Newington, North London, early Tuesday morning.

 Station Commander Darren McTernan, who led the emergency response, said:

-Cause of Explosion Being Investigated
+Cause of Explosion Still Unknown

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.